DataDog/integrations-core/docs/developer/tutorials/snmp/tools.md

 ## Using `tcpdump` with SNMP

-`tcpdump` shows the exact request and response content of SNMP `GET`, `GETNEXT` and other SNMP calls.
+The `tcpdump` command shows the exact request and response content of SNMP `GET`, `GETNEXT` and other SNMP calls.

 In a shell run `tcpdump`: